 In a perfect world, people would always make perfect decisions.
 But we’re far from perfect: biases, irrational assumptions, and other overriding impulses make our decision-making processes fraught at best.
 Over the past 30 years, psychologists and economists have joined forces to study how people process information and actually make decisions, rather than how people would make decisions if they were fully rational and without bias.
 This research program—dubbed behavioral economics—has given us a deeper understanding of how decisions deviate from optimal choices, as well as the (sometimes grave!) consequences of such deviations.
 Put plainly, people are poor intuitive statisticians, and that means when they ‘just think’ about situations in which some data or casual observations exist, they tend to make serious inferential errors—and systematically biased decisions.

-Throughout this engaging keynote, Katherine Milkman discusses the most common errors we make, with particularly important implications for managerial and workplace settings.
+Throughout this engaging keynote, Katy Milkman discusses the most common errors we make, with particularly important implications for managerial and workplace settings.
 Using evidence-based examples, she introduces a number of common decision biases that influence managers, employees and consumers alike.
 She can then discuss the best research-based strategies we can use to avoid these biases.
 With her guidance, we can improve our awareness of situations where business biases are likely to arise, and thereby improve the quality of the decisions we make.